 A Boosted Board.
 Well really, DHH initially said “a skateboard.”
 He was originally inspired to get a Boosted Board after seeing Casey Neistat using one on his vlog, but then he found out there was a wait to get a Boosted Board.
 So instead, he got a non-electric skateboard he described as a “short longboard” for about $120.
 He likes the skateboard because it’s perfect for distances that would normally be a 10 minute walk, like going to lunch.

-I only recently started cataloging Tim’s guests’ answers.
-If you remember one I left out please email me and I’ll add it.
+If you come across an episode I left out please email me and I’ll add it!